 Store Clean Jewelry in a Clean Location

 This tip is for all jewelry but especially for costume, silver, and gold-filled jewelry.
 The last thing you want to do is store a green corroded piece of copper jewelry you got at a garage sale with your grandmother's prized locket.
-Not only could this musty, corroded smell transfer to your other jewelry, it may make your other jewelry tarnish faster, and even become corroded as well.
+Not only could this musty, corroded smell transfer to your other jewelry, but it may also make your other jewelry tarnish faster, and even become corroded as well.

 Even if your jewelry is clean, if you throw it in a dirty, dusty metal box, chances are your jewelry is going to pick up the smells and dinginess of its surroundings.
 Vacuum out your jewelry box, and be sure the environment is clean, dry, and smelling fresh.